adityarn/adityarn.github.io/index.md

 I am a Postdoctoral Researcher at the Department of Marine Sciences, Gothenburg University, Sweden.
 I am working on Southern Ocean dynamics with Fabien Roquet under the SO-CHIC project.

+In June 2023, I will begin a new position as a postdoctoral researcher at the Department of Environmental and Life Sciences, University of Southampton.
+I will work on how the large-scale oceanic circulation mediates the heat supply towards the Amundsen Sea as part of the [DeCAdeS project](https://gtr.ukri.org/projects?ref=NE%2FT012803%2F1).

 [My Full CV](https://raw.githubusercontent.com/adityarn/CV/master/CV.pdf)

 **[Contact](#contact):** adityarn@gmail.com, aditya.narayanan@gu.se